redace85/kelpr-rest-server/README.md

-# kelpr-rest-server
-rest api server for @kelpr-cosmos
+tiny server for signdata serilized